Kick101/vaults/Ideas and Improvements/Security+/Attacks, Threats, and Vulnerabilities.md

 - You do not benefit from the cloud’s shared responsibility model.
 You have more control but are responsible for security of the full stack.

 #### Cryptographic attacks
-- __Birthday:__ An attempt to find collisions in hash functions.
+- __Birthday:__ An attempt to _find collisions in hash functions_.
 Commonly targets digital signatures.
-- __Collision:__ Attack on a cryptographic hash to find two inputs that produce the same hash value.
+- __Collision:__ Attack on a cryptographic hash to _find two inputs that produce the same hash_ value.
 Beat with collision-resistant hashes
-- __Downgrade:__ when a protocol is downgraded from a higher mode or version to a low-quality mode or lower version.
+- __Downgrade:__ when a _protocol is downgraded_ from a higher mode or version to a low-quality mode or lower version.
 Commonly targets TLS.
-- __Replay:__ an attempt to reuse authentication requests. targets authentication (often Kerberos)
+- __Replay:__ an attempt to _reuse authentication requests_. targets authentication (often Kerberos)

 ---
 ### Given a scenario, analyze potential indicators associated with application attacks